ms-iot/content/en-US/win10/samples/PythonBlinkyServer.md

 You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples-develop\BlinkyServer\Python`.
 Make a copy of the folder on your disk and open the project from Visual Studio.

 If you're building for MinnowBoard Max, select `x86` in the architecture drop down.
-If you're building for Raspberry Pi 2, select `ARM`.
+If you're building for Raspberry Pi 2 or 3, select `ARM`.

 Make sure you connect the LED to your board.
 Go back to the basic 'Blinky' [sample]({{site.baseurl}}/{{page.lang}}/win10/samples/Blinky.htm) if you need guidance.